tlsnotary/website/blog/2025-08-31-benchmarks/index.md

 ## Why is performance important?

 TLSNotary is an interactive protocol: the Prover and Verifier exchange data while the TLS session is ongoing.
-That means runtime is more than a benchmark number, it directly determines usability.
+That means runtime is more than a benchmark number, it directly affects usability.

 If proving takes too long:
 - Connections may **timeout** before notarization completes.